What Is The Sharing Economy?

-“It profits from growth, while risks and losses are externalised to its environment,” Attila explains.
+“It profits from growth, while risks and losses are externalised to its environment,” says Attila.

 Financially, it’s still uncertain whether sharing platforms are able to successfully turn a profit—exemplified by the uncertainty around Uber and WeWork’s failed initial public offerings (IPO).

-“The low number of profitable platforms and the speed with which new initiatives disappear suggests that financial sustainability is mostly not given,” Christoph believes.
+“The low number of profitable platforms and the speed with which new initiatives disappear suggests that financial sustainability is mostly not given,” Christoph argues.